sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 When a file server is created, the server will generate a public and private RSA key pair.
 When a user attempts to connect to a server,  the server will send the user it's public key fingerprint.
 The fingerprint and IP will be checked against stored information on the client, and if there is a mismatch or the server's information does not yet exist on the client (first connection), the user will be prompted with the server's name, fingerprint, and IP, and asked if they would like to connect to this server at their own risk.
 If the user accepts, the server's information is stored (name, IP, public key) on the client.
 When a user attempts to authenticate a file server, the user will generate and encrypt a random challenge with the server's public key.
 The file server will be able to decrypt the challenge with its private key.
 The server then sends back that random challenge to the user.

 ### Justification
 By encrypting a random challenge with a server's public key, only the owner of that private key will be able to decrypt.
-Since we are assuming the list of file server public keys is trustworthy due to the assumption that adversaries are only passive, only the intended server will have the matching private key.
+Since we are assuming the storage of server public keys is trustworthy due to the assumption that adversaries are only passive, only the intended server will have the matching private key.
 This authenticates that file server the user interacts with is the intended file server.
 This uses less client CPU time than the Diffie-Hellman algorithm specified as part of the core SSH protocol (RFC 4432).
 Since one of the core concepts of our system is ease of use, we allow the user to authenticate servers quickly.
 RSA is also convenient as it is utilized in other ways by the system.
 Past random challenges will be recorded in a bin file to prevent against replay attacks to ensure that old challenges are not accepted or used.
+Our mechanism was inspired by the SSH host verification scheme.

 RFC 4432 - http://www.ietf.org/rfc/rfc4432.txt
+SSH Host Key Checking - https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.foto100/hostch.htm

 ![alt text](T3diagram.png)